Accio/AMIDD/docs/README.md

 Sander, and Dr. Juliane Siebourg-Polster to share with us their industrial research experience in applied mathematics and informatics in drug discovery.

+*Please note that the course starts exceptionally at 12:05*.

 * Dr. Thomas Sander studied organic chemistry in Marburg, Germany (PhD with Prof. R.W.
 Hoffmann).
 Then he did a post-doc in cheminformatics with J.B.
   Hendrickson, Brandeis University, Waltham, Massachusetts.
 After that he worked